MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-business-continuity-disaster-recovery.md

 - Establish a two-availability zone deployment.
 The application tier uses Azure Site Recovery with a passive secondary VM.

 - Use two Oracle observers: one as a primary in availability zone one and one as a secondary in a different availability zone.
 The observers monitor and direct traffic to the primary database.
-If the primary observer is unavailable, Oracle Data Guard performs a redo sync to the secondary availability zone.
+If the primary observer is unavailable, Data Guard performs a redo sync to the secondary availability zone.

   You must configure Data Guard to [a data protection mode](https://docs.oracle.com/en/database/oracle/oracle-database/19/sbydb/oracle-data-guard-protection-modes.html#GUID-5DB32C5F-3ABF-4AD4-AB41-208F1BF134BB), such as maximum availability, maximum performance, or maximum protection.
 For more information about choosing a mode for your workload requirements, see [Oracle Data Guard protection modes](https://docs.oracle.com/en/database/oracle/oracle-database/19/sbydb/oracle-data-guard-protection-modes.html#GUID-7EF6EFEE-7E31-4F80-9C97-1B25DAA025F8).